Generic Name: lisdexamfetamine (lis dex am FET a meen)

 Store at room temperature away from moisture, heat, and light.
 Keep track of your medicine.
 Vyvanse is a drug of abuse and you should be aware if anyone is using your medicine improperly or without a prescription.

 Throw away unused or expired Vyvanse in a sealed container or bag.
 Ask your pharmacist where to locate a community pharmaceutical take back disposal program.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose, or if it is already evening.
-Taking this medicine late in the day can cause sleep problems.
+Take the missed dose as soon as you remember, but not late in the day.
+Skip the missed dose if it is almost evening.
 Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

-Overdose symptoms may include restlessness, tremor, muscle twitches, rapid breathing, confusion, hallucinations, panic, aggressiveness, muscle pain or tenderness, muscle weakness, fever or flu symptoms, and dark colored urine.
+Overdose symptoms may include restlessness, tremor, muscle twitches, rapid breathing, hostility, violence, panic, muscle pain or weakness, and dark colored urine.
 These symptoms may be followed by depression and tiredness.
-Other overdose symptoms include nausea, vomiting, diarrhea, stomach pain, uneven heartbeats, feeling light-headed, fainting, seizure (convulsions), or coma.
+Overdose may also cause seizure or coma.

 What should I avoid while taking Vyvanse?